Festival Internacional Cervantino in Guanajuato: Family-Friendly Theater and Music

 Free Outdoor Plaza Concerts

-Every day during the festival, multiple free concerts happen in Guanajuato's main plazas.
-The Plaza San Roque (small plaza near Teatro Juarez) and Plaza San Fernando (larger plaza in town center) are the main free performance venues.
-Programming runs from late morning through evening.
-Most are family-friendly.
-Mid-afternoon kids' programming (puppets, mimes, theater) is common.
+Every day, multiple free concerts in Guanajuato's plazas.
+Plaza San Roque (small, near Teatro Juarez) and Plaza San Fernando (bigger, in the town center) are the two main free venues.
+Programming runs late morning straight through evening.
+Mid-afternoon kid programming, puppets and mimes and short theater, is reliably good.

 Entremeses Cervantinos